netenglabs/bgperf2/README.md

 ## Debugging

 If you try to change the config, it's a little tricky to debug what's going on since there are so many containers.
 What bgperf is doing is creating configs and startup scripts in /tmp/bgperf and then it copies those to the containers before launching them.
-It creates three containers: bgperf_exabgp_tester_tester, bgperf_\<target\>_target, and bgperf_monitor.
-If things aren't working, it's probably because the config for the target is not correct. bgperf puts all the log output in /tmp/bgperf/*.log, but what it doesn't do is capture the output of the startup script.
+It creates three containers: bgperf_exabgp_tester_tester, bgperf_\<target\>_target, and bgperf2_monitor.
+If things aren't working, it's probably because the config for the target is not correct. bgperf2 puts all the log output in /tmp/bgperf/*.log, but what it doesn't do is capture the output of the startup script.

 If it doesn't seem to be working, try with 1 peer and 1 route (-n1 -p1) and make sure that it connecting.
 If it's just stuck at waiting to connect to the neighbor, then probably the config is wrong and neighbors are not being established between the monitor (gobgp) and the NOS being tested